Admitted Claimant Frequently Asked Questions

 Are nursing agencies always utilized to provide services to a claimant?

-All tax and employment issues are the responsibility of the claimant family in a reimbursement situation.
-We highly recommend families consulting with a tax professional, lawyer or other qualified individual to assure you are in compliance with all applicable laws and regulations.
+All tax and employment issues are the responsibility of the claimant’s family in a reimbursement situation.
+We highly recommend families consult with a tax professional, lawyer or other qualified individual to assure you comply with all applicable laws and regulations.

 Medical Services and Equipment